PeterFogh/dvc_dask_use_case/README.md

 This repository contains the code for setting up [DVC](https://dvc.org/) to use a remote computer server using [dask](https://docs.dask.org/en/latest/).

-## Setup
+## How to set up the use case

-The setup have the following prerequisites:
+The use case have the following prerequisites:

 1. A remote server with:
     1. SSH installed.